numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 .. _COCO: https://github.com/numbbo/coco

 This document details the specificities when assessing the performance of numerical black-box optimizers on multi-objective problems within the COCO_ platform and in particular on the biobjective test suite ``bbob-biobj``, described in more detail in [bbob-biobj-functions-doc]_ .

+The performance assessment is based on an indicator value computed from all evaluated or recommended (see [BBO2016ex]_) solutions up to a give time step...

 Opposed to the single-objective ``bbob`` test suite [HAN2009fun]_, the biobjective ``bbob-biobj`` test suite does not provide analytical forms of its optima.
 Except for :math:`f_1`, the Pareto set and the Pareto front are unknown.

+..
 The performance assessment therefore has to be relative to the best known approximations and this document details how this is implemented.

 ..
 Contents: